apache/incubator-retired-corinthia/README.md

 Meanwhile, the easiest way to contribute is by subscribing to the development list and asking your questions and offering suggestions there.

+# Link with third party libraries
+APACHE Corinthia links to a set of third party libraries, which are not included in the release, but are needed to build a binary.

+These libraries are not part of LICENSE, since they are not part of the release, and are therefore listed extra in this file:

+libxml2 (MIT license)
+SDL2 (zlib license)
+SDL2_image (zlib license)
+zlib (zlib license)